History of the Houston Astros

 The Houston Astros are an American professional baseball team based in Houston, Texas that competes in Major League Baseball (MLB).
 The Astros are a member of the MLB's American League, having moved from the National League in 2013.
-The Astros are one of two MLB teams based out of Texas, the other being the Texas Rangers.
-The team began with the name of the Colt .45s in 1962 and changed their name to the Astros in 1965 when they began playing in the Astrodome.
-The team has played in three ballparks in Houston: Colt Stadium (1962–1964), the Astrodome (1965–1999), and Minute Maid Park (2000–), a stadium with a retractable roof.
-The Astros hold two World Series titles (2017 & 2022) and five pennants (one in the National League and four in the American League).
+The Astros are one of two MLB teams based in Texas, the other being the Texas Rangers.
+The team began with the name of the Colt .45s in 1962 and changed their name to the "Astros" in 1965 when they began playing in the Astrodome.
+They became the Houston Astronauts in 1965 due to association with NASA and the local astronaut training facility at the Johnson Space Center.
+The team has played in three ballparks in Houston: Colt Stadium (1962–1964), their second stadium became known as the Astrodome (1965–1999) due to their name, hence the artificial turf became known worldwide as Astroturf, and Daikin Park (2000–present).
+The Astros hold two World Series titles (2017 and 2022) and five pennants (one in the National League and four in the American League).